fkohl04/framework-performance/README.md

 computation advantage of Vertx can only be attributed to efficient processing of the requests, since in general all services had to process the same logic.

-Especially for lower request rates, the node service requires use less memory than all the JVM frameworks.
+Especially for lower request rates, the node service requires less memory than all the JVM frameworks.
 That is not surprising since the Java Runtime Environment is bigger than the Node Runtime.
 Depending on the scenario, this could be a big advantage.
 For example, with the same memory one could host more instances of node containers than of JVM containers.